2024 Washington gubernatorial election

 The 2024 Washington gubernatorial election was held on November 5, 2024.
 The top-two primary was held on August 6.
-Incumbent Democratic Governor Jay Inslee was eligible to seek re-election to a fourth term but decided that he would not do so.
+Incumbent Democratic Governor Jay Inslee was eligible to seek a fourth term but decided that he would not do so.
 The Democratic candidate, state Attorney General Bob Ferguson, defeated the Republican candidate, former Congressman Dave Reichert, who conceded defeat on November 19.
 Ferguson defeated Reichert with 55.51% of the vote in the general election.
 He also became the first Democrat to win Clallam County since 2000.

 This election marked the 11th consecutive victory of the Democratic candidate for governor of Washington.
 Washington has not had a Republican governor since John Spellman left office in 1985, the longest streak of Democratic leadership of any state in the country and the third-longest streak of one-party leadership after South Dakota (which has not had a Democratic governor since Harvey Wollman left office in 1979) and Utah (which has not had a Democratic governor since Scott Matheson left office nine days prior to Spellman in 1985).